lhao03/lhao03.github.io/content/blog/lifesci/digital-contact-tracing.md

 - digital contact tracing apps have had success in China and South Korea.
 - "The app can serve as the central hub of access to all COVID-19 health services, information, and instructions, and as a mechanism to request food or medicine deliveries during self-isolation"

-In fact, [Canada has their own digital contact tracing app](https://www.canada.ca/en/public-health/services/diseases/coronavirus-disease-covid-19/covid-alert.html).
+In fact, Canada has their own digital contact tracing app[^Canada's digital tracking app].
 It works as shown below:

 {{ blogImg(img="canadacovid.png") }}
 - When you're near someone else with the app, both phones exchange random codes every 5 minutes.